Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/ldaca-software-tools/index.md

 ### Sydney Informatics Hub / Sydney Corpus Lab

-- [Document Similarity Tool](https://github.com/Australian-Text-Analytics-Platform/document-similarity): A tool that identifies identical and similar text in a corpus.
+- [Document Similarity](https://github.com/Australian-Text-Analytics-Platform/document-similarity): A tool that identifies identical and similar text in a corpus.
 - [Quotation Tool](https://github.com/Australian-Text-Analytics-Platform/quotation-tool): A tool to extract quotes and other useful information from a newspaper article/corpus.
 - [Semantic Tagger](https://github.com/Australian-Text-Analytics-Platform/semantic-tagger): A tool used to tag a text/corpus so you can extract token level semantic tags from the tagged texts.
-- [Keyword Analysis](https://github.com/Australian-Text-Analytics-Platform/keywords-analysis): A tool to analyse words in a collection of corpora and identify whether certain words are over or under-represented in a particular corpus.
+- [Keywords Analysis](https://github.com/Australian-Text-Analytics-Platform/keywords-analysis): A tool to analyse words in a collection of corpora and identify whether certain words are over or under-represented in a particular corpus.
 - [Discursis](https://github.com/Australian-Text-Analytics-Platform/discursis): A conversational analysis and visualisation tool.
 - [Concordancer](https://github.com/Australian-Text-Analytics-Platform/atap_widgets): A concordancing tool that demos how to analyse turn-taking pairs in a concordancer.